-Trump is set to receive the 'Patriot of the Year' award at FOX Nation event
+Trump is set to receive the 'Patriot of the Year' award at Fox Nation event

-NEW YORK (AP) — President-elect Donald Trump, largely ensconced at Mar-a-Lago in recent weeks, will make a rare appearance outside his Florida resort to accept the “Patriot of the Year” award at FOX Nation’s Patriot Awards on Thursday night.
+GREENVALE, N.Y.
+(AP) — President-elect Donald Trump, largely ensconced at Mar-a-Lago in recent weeks, will make a rare appearance outside his Florida resort to accept the “Patriot of the Year” award at Fox Nation’s Patriot Awards on Thursday night.

 The annual awards “honor and recognize America’s finest patriots, including military veterans, first responders and other inspirational everyday heroes,” according to Fox.

-Trump wrote on his Truth Social site earlier this week that he looks “greatly forward” to receiving the Patriot of the Year award, an honor he called “so nice!”
+Trump wrote on his Truth Social site earlier this week that he looked “greatly forward” to receiving the Patriot of the Year award, an honor he called “so nice!”

+Among those recognized Thursday night were conservative actor and evangelist Kirk Cameron, Gen. Dick Cody, who used his own helicopter to deliver supplies to help people in the aftermath of Hurricane Helene, and Jonathan Diller, the NYPD officer who was killed during a traffic stop in Queens.
+His wife, Stephanie, received a standing ovation and thanked Trump for supporting their family after the shooting.

+The ceremony also honored Paws of War, an organization that provides service dogs to veterans and helps those serving overseas bring animals they meet in war zones to the U.S. One such reunion took place on stage, as a service member was reunited with a dog he’d cared for while deployed.

+The show was originally set to be hosted by Hegseth, who left his position at Fox when Trump tapped him to run the Pentagon — a nomination that is currently in jeopardy over allegations of sexual assault and excessive drinking, which Hegseth denies.

+Members of the audience cheered when Hegseth appeared in a video that was played to showcase the stories of Department of Veterans Affairs whistleblowers.
+Fox personalities Rachel Campos-Duffy and Will Cain said after the appearance that Hegseth would “make one hell of” a secretary of defense.

-The award marks the culmination of Fox’s reembrace of the president-elect, who has had an up-and-down relationship with the network in recent years.
+Trump’s award also marks the culmination of Fox’s reembrace of the president-elect, who has had an up-and-down relationship with the network in recent years.

 Individual personalities have undergone their own journeys: Former Fox host Megyn Kelly drew Trump’s ire in a 2015 debate for her sharp question about his treatment of women; now she’s a popular podcast host and Trump supporter.
 The Dominion lawsuit uncovered emails in which former Fox host Tucker Carlson spoke disparagingly of Trump, including saying he “truly can’t wait” for Trump to become an ex-president.
 They’ve since made amends.